icon-project/goloop/doc/icon_chainscore_api.md

 ### getStake

-Returns the stake status of a given `address`.
+Returns the stake status of the given `address`.

 ```python
 def getStake(address: Address) -> dict: